lyqht/deepL-demo/README.md

 ### Formatting

 In **certain languages**, certain HTML elements don't retain their formatting as expected.
+This happens even in XML tag handling.

 #### Example 1